 Schmalz, D.L. & Kerstetter, D. L. (2006).
 Girlie girls and manly men: Children’s stigma consciousness of gender in sports and physical activities.
 Journal of Leisure Research, 38:4, 536-557.

 III.
-TOPIC: Feminist Theories
+TOPIC: Hegemonic masculinity, Feminist theories

-Dorey-Stein, C. (2015).
-A brief history: The three waves of feminism.
+Cavanaugh, L.V.
+(2018).
+A brief history: The four waves of feminism.
+Progressive Women’s Leadership.

 Rampton, M. (2015).
 Four waves of feminism: Center for Gender Equity.
 Pacifica University.